wangguan0402/test/README.md

 Put the SQL statements you used to create tables in the file `/sql/tbl_create.sql` in your group git repo for this project.
 Refer to Deliverables section for more detail about how to submit.

 ### Part 3b (10 points): Loading Data Into Tables
 Use the following information when loading your tables.
-Please make up any information which is not given to you but *do not leave fields blank*.
-[Download the images](https://github.com/EECS485-Fall2014/admin/blob/master/pa1/pa1_images.zip) to load here.
+Feel free to make up any information which is not given to you (you can leave those blank if you like to).
+[Download the images](https://github.com/EECS485-Fall2015/admin/blob/master/pa1/pa1_images.zip) to load here.
 There should be 30 jpg files prefixed by football, sports, space, or world.

 The website currently has three users.